Harriet Schock

-Harriet Schock (born January 24, 1941) is an American singer, songwriter, teacher, author, and actress.
+Harriet Schock (born January 24, 1941) is an American singer and songwriter.
 She made three albums for a major label in the 1970s, scoring gold and platinum awards for her Grammy-nominated "Ain't No Way to Treat a Lady".
 She later moved into teaching and soundtrack work.
 In the 1990s, she resumed her recording career.

 Biography

 Early years

-Harriet Schock – née Schoch – was born in Dallas (Texas) and raised in North Dallas, one of the two children of dermatologist Arthur Schoch and his wife the former Elizabeth Lubbes.
-The couple also have an older daughter: Sandra.
+Harriet Schock – née Schoch – was born in Dallas, Texas and raised in North Dallas, one of the two children of dermatologist Arthur Schoch and his wife the former Elizabeth Lubbes.
+The couple also have an older daughter, Sandra.
 Schock was taught by her father to play the piano by ear at age 4, then formally studied the piano throughout her school years.
 She wrote her first song in the seventh grade, and went on to write music for skits performed at her high school.
 She attended the Hockaday School, graduating in 1958.
 While earning her BA in English from UT Austin, Schock wrote songs for campus shows.
 After completing her BA in 1962, Schock worked as a copywriter, first in Dallas and then in Los Angeles.
 In the middle of the 1960s, she married Dallas-based actor Warren Hammack, and the two later relocated to Los Angeles.